pinnacle-comp/pinnacle/wiki/configuration/windows.md

 Unlike AwesomeWM and most Wayland compositors out there, Pinnacle does not have a declarative window rule system.
 That is, you don't specify a list of conditions and applied rules directly.
 We do this because it introduces a split between window rules and the rest of the window API.
-Instead, window rules give you a window handle when a window opens that you can do whatever you want on.
+Instead, window rules give you a window handle when a window opens that you can do whatever you want with.

 To add a window rule, call `add_window_rule`.